 We the editorial staffers at Your Teen think about raising teenagers all day, every day.
 We asked ourselves this question: what do we know for sure about teens?
 As parents, sometimes we don’t feel like we know anything, and some days we have wisdom that comes out of nowhere at just the right moment.
 They’re still a mystery, but when it comes to raising teenagers, we know these things for sure.

-20 Things We Know for Sure about Teens
+Information About Teens: 20 Things We Know for Sure

 - They watch and listen to everything you do.
 You were their first hero and you’re still their role model, and even though they seem like they’re in their own world now, they still watch you like a hawk.
 They may forget their lunches, homework or soccer cleats, but they will never forget the time you accidentally dropped an “f bomb” or cut someone off in traffic, or failed to live up to your family’s values.